-LFS and integrated household surveys normally include various questions on employment giving information on hours of work, the branch of economic activity by sector, occupation and status of employment.
-Additionally "if properly designed, questions on the form of registration of the enterprise cover [...] also the criteria of ownership, legal organisation and type of accounts, which are used to define private unincorporated enterprises" (Hussmanns 2004, p.14).
-In these cases, only few questions need to be added to identify employment in the informal sector, as well as informal employment as a whole.
+employment.
+Additionally 'if properly designed, questions on the form of registration of the enterprise cover [...] also the criteria of ownership, legal organisation and type of accounts, which are used to define private unincorporated enterprises' (Hussmanns 2004: 14).
+In these cases, only a few questions need to be added to identify employment in the informal sector, as well as informal employment as a whole.
 These refer to size of the firm; enterprise registration; and for employees, the type of contracts and benefits (e.g., pension, paid annual leave, paid sick leave, paid maternity leave and health insurance).

 The following five questions are designed to determine informal jobs (Hussmanns 2004).
-Questions on informal sector enterprises (unincorporated household enterprises) should also be added if missing from the household questionnaire (see Ghana GLSS 4, Part B, section 10.A for an example).
+Questions on informal sector enterprises (unincorporated household enterprises) should also be added if missing from the household questionnaire; see Ghana GLSS 4, Part B, section 10.A for an example (Ghana Statistical Office 1998-1999).

-Box I - Questions to determine informality
+Table 2 - Questions to determine informality

 Q1.
-How many people altogether work in the same of rganisation as s you d lo this work?
+How many people altogether work in the same organisation as you do this work?
+Number Q2. (for employers, own-account workers and contributing family workers) Has the enterprise been already registered?
+2. Is in the process of being registered 3.
+No 4.
+Do not know 5.
+Do not want to answer Q3.

-Number

-Q2. (for employers, own-account workers and contril outing family worke ers) Has the

-enterprise been already registered?

-1. Yes

-2. Is in the process of being registered

-3. No

-4. Do not know

-5. Do not want to answer

-Q3.
 Are you employed temporarily or permanently?

-1. Temporarily

-2. Permanently
+1. Temporarily 2.
+Permanently Q4.

-Q4.
 When you started this job, did you sign a written contract?

-1. Yes

-2. No

-Q5.
-For this work Yes No Do not know

-(a) Will you receive a retirement pension?

-are you entitled to
+1. Yes 2.
+No Q5.
+For this work ...
+Yes No Do not know (a) Will you receive a retirement pension? are you entitled to ... (b) paid holidays? (c) paid sick leave? (d) social security benefits? (e) free or subsidised medical care? (f) maternity leave?

-(b) paid holidays ?

-(c) paid sick leave?

-(d) social security benefits ?

-(e) free or subsidised medical care?

-(f) maternity leave?